checkly/docs.checklyhq.com/site/content/docs/monitoring-as-code/ci-usage.md

 You can use the Checkly Terraform provider as part of your delivery pipeline.

-key is state locking using a TF backend
+key is state locking using a [Terraform backend](https://www.terraform.io/language/settings/backends)

 Azure example